uic-library/Python_Intro/_episodes/05Lists.md

 teaching: 0
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "What are lists?"
+- "How to work with Lists in python?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "To understan how to work with lists"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---
+ ## What are Lists?
 Lists are just like the arrays, declared in other languages which is a ordered collection of data.
 It is very flexible as the items in a list do not need to be of the same type.

-Creating List:
+## Creating a List

 Lists in Python can be created by just placing the sequence inside the square brackets[].

-Accessing elements of List
+## Accessing elements of a List

 In order to access the list items, we use the index number.
 For example- we can access the third element by typing list[2].
 In Python, negative sequence indexes represent positions from the end of the array.
 That is -1 refers to the last item, -2 refers to the second-last item, etc.